doc-ai/react-native-tensorio/README.md

 });
 ```

-This time we provide an object for the *"image"* name-value pair and this object contains three pieces of information: the base64 encoded string, the format of the underlying data, in this case, JPG data, and the image's orientation.
-The names used in this object are available on the RNTensorIO module along with the supported image orientations and image data types.
-They are described in more detail below.
+This time we provide an object for the *"image"* name-value pair and this object contains three pieces of information: the base64 encoded string, the format of the underlying data, in this case, JPEG data, and the image's orientation.
+The names used in this object are exported by the RNTensorIO module along with the supported image orientations and image data types.
+These are all described in more detail below.

-RNTensorIO suppors image data in a number of formats.
+RNTensorIO supports image data in a number of formats.
 Imagine instead that we have the path to an image on the filesystem.
-We would run the model as follows, snd this time we'll omit the image orientation, which is assumed to be 'Up' by default:
+We would run the model as follows, and this time we'll omit the image orientation, which is assumed to be 'Up' by default:

 ```js
 var data = '/path/to/image.png';